 ATEP 230 Prevention & Care of Athletic Injuries I

 ATEP 231 Prevention & Care of Athletic Injuries II

 ATEP 245 Principles of Health

 CORE 154 Psychological Foundations

 ATEP 303 Athletic Training Clinical IV

-ATEP 305 Orthopedic Evaluation of Athletic Injuries I
+ATEP 305 Evaluation and Diagnosis in Athletic Training I

-ATEP 306 Orthopedic Evaluation of Athletic Injuries II
+ATEP 306 Evaluation and Diagnosis in Athletic Training II

 ATEP 310 Therapeutic Modalities